 Boring keyword-oriented headlines will get overlooked unless, of course, they contain the exact keywords the people are searching for.

 That’s why you need to employ secondary or tertiary headlines to add the boring keyword part without ostracizing potential readers.

 In our example, I could have combined two headlines to make it perfectly findable and still enticing by using something like:

 Link Building Techniques: How to Predict the Next SEO Tactic to Get Banned by Google?

-In this case: “link building techniques” would be displayed smaller but in the hierarchy it could even be higher or h1 while the rest of it would be a h2 that would get displayed much more prominent for the reader.
+In this case: “link building techniques” would be displayed smaller, but in the hierarchy, it could even be higher or h1 while the rest of it would be an h2 that would be displayed much more prominent for the reader.

-You don’t need to run WordPress or another CMS that offers built in tagging to do so.
-You just add a line like this below the post:
+You don’t need to run WordPress or another CMS that offers built-in tagging to do so.
+You add a line like this below the post:

 Tags: findable, content, howto, findability, URLs, titles, headlines, keywords, Google search, internal search

 Ideally, you don’t just repeat the terms you already used in the text itself like I did but also add some things that were dealt with implicitly but weren’t mentioned by name.
 For example:

 Tags: search engine optimization, information architecture, user experience, social networking, social bookmarking, shareability, writing, blogging.